Curthaldor/CSVCombiner/README.md

 ## Version

-Version 1.2-b - Added input filename filtering (YYYYMMDDHHMMSS.csv), data filtering system for Error Code and PassFlag columns, improved terminal output, and smart processing for incremental merging
+Version 1.3-b - Minor update: normalize MAC addresses (remove `:` and `;` and whitespace), simplify daily-report deduplication to use `MAC Addr` only, and small bugfixes